Toluna-IP/tolunaintegratedpaneldocs/memberrouting/endpages.md

 ## Routing Parameters

-Toluna can return back to the Partner any query string parameters that they pass in when routing a member to a Survey.
-For example, if the Partner passes in "...toluna.com?di=1adsfadf&foo=bar123" we can return "partnerendpage.com/foo=bar123."
+Toluna can return to the Partner any query string parameters they pass in when routing a member to a Survey.
+For example, if the Partner passes in “…toluna.com?di=1adsfadf&customParam=param123” in the invite URL, we can return “partnerendpage.com?customParam=param123.”

 Additionally, Toluna can return the following value on the query string even if the Partner does not pass them in: